• Skip to main content

 7,640 SF

-The design of Carillon Place includes a steel joist and wide flange framed roof, a steel framed second floor and reinforced masonry bearing walls.
-One unique feature of the dining center is an exterior second story seating area with an open, steel framed roof with an asymmetrically cantilevered structure.
-A series of long canopies and sweeping curves help integrate the two large cisterns located to the west of the structure.
+The design of Carillon Place includes a steel joist and wide flange framed roof, a steel framed second floor, and reinforced masonry bearing walls.
+One unique feature of the dining center is an exterior second-story seating area with an open, steel-framed roof with an asymmetrically cantilevered structure.
+A series of long canopies and sweeping curves help integrate the two large cisterns to the structure's west.
 The cisterns are used to collect and store rainwater from the roof of the building.
 Recycled steel was used to contribute to the recycled material content in the building.

-In order to provide stability, the high areas of steel over the exterior seating area required some very substantial lateral bracing.
+The high steel areas over the exterior seating area required some very substantial lateral bracing to provide stability.
 Providing a continuous load path for these lateral loads was a challenge due to the changing roof elevations that made the roof discontinuous.
 Masonry shear walls were also used to resist lateral loads.

-The facility opened in time for the start of classes in the fall of 2011, on time.
+The facility opened on time for the start of classes in the fall of 2011.

 Bowling Green State University Falcon Health Center Wood County Hospital